March 16, 2020

 Generally the suspension applies while drivers are engaged in direct assistance activities or are returning to their carrier’s terminal or normal work reporting location, as described in the emergency declaration.
 Drivers are once again subject to the regulatory requirements once the direct assistance activities are terminated.
-Please refer to the expanded emergency declaration posted on the FMCSA website for more details.
+Please refer to the Extension of the Modified Expanded Emergency Declaration posted on the FMCSA website for more details.

-The suspension will be in effect until the end of the national emergency, or through April 12, 2020, whichever occurs sooner.
-Please refer to the expanded emergency declaration posted on the FMCSA website for more details.
+The suspension will be in effect until the end of the national emergency, or through December 31, 2020, whichever occurs sooner.
+Please refer to the Extension of the Modified Expanded Emergency Declaration posted on the FMCSA website for more details.

 For questions related to using Samsara’s ELD product to account for the declaration, please reach out to our support teams at www.samsara.com/help.
 For questions related to the declaration itself (whether it applies to your operations, etc.), please contact FMCSA directly using the information provided on their website (below) or by contacting your local DOT field office.